hypcos/incremental-googology/README.md

 For example, [fast-growing hierarchy](https://googology.wikia.com/wiki/Fast-growing_hierarchy) may express very large numbers in compact form, and also distinguish very large n and n+1.
 One may also combine several systems into one, and express numbers in compact form if any of them can.
+## Main Difficulty 2
+Second difficulty of Incremental Googology is the numeric design for a playable gaming process.

+Ideally, each "stage" of an incremental game should last approximate similar time, with some fluctuation, after which a next concept or operation comes.
+Also, the balance between "idle" and "active" playing mode counts.
+So it require some growing curve of "costs of items" and "effects of items".

+But in Incremental Googology, numbers, functions and notations, should fit special googological meaning.
+The occurences of items should also fit the logic of googology, e.g. "superfactorial" items should come after factorial items, which comes after multiplication items.
+With this kind of considering, only a small fraction of "source numbers" (or "source functions", "source notations") can be used in Incremental Googology.

+Thus, the way of numeric design cannot be changing the numbers as usual, but changing how the source googologisms combine.
+When tuning, the usual way is to change some numbers, so it requires small changes on codes, but the Incremental Googology way requires reconstruction of how sources combine, which need large changes on codes, so it is more difficult.